 The bedroom in the apartment we visited had a small double bed pushed up against two walls, with just enough room to walk past it to get to a small closet and a few trunks crammed in the space against the back wall.
 When James the seaman was home, this would have been the marital bed, but when he was gone, the younger children slept with their mother, while the older ones wrapped themselves in sheets and blankets near the stove or in the sitting room.

 Anne, age 20, and James “Ingles,” mariner, age 25, husband and wife, living in the area of the docks, appear on the 1855 New York State census.
 In fact, Annie was perhaps 15, while James was 17.
 I suspected this was an unusually young age to marry, and research proved me right.
 The average age for Irish marriages at the time was 20 for the bride and 25 for the groom.
-Annie, who may have been pregnant, would have had every reason to lie about her age for reasons of propriety.
+Annie would have had every reason to lie about her age for reasons of propriety.

 Documents I have only recently found show that Ann “Carless,” age 13 arrived in New York with her mother Mary on January 16, 1854.
 Her two younger brothers, one 7 and the other an infant, died on the ship.
 As I could not find Ann’s mother Mary after that, I assume she died soon after arriving, leaving her young daughter on her own.